 No license is granted, implied or otherwise, under any patent or patent rights of VIA Technologies.
-VIA Technologies make no warranties, implied or otherwise, in regard to this document and to the products described in this document.
+VIA Technologies makes no warranties, implied or otherwise, in regard to this document and to the products described in this document.
 The information provided in this document is believed to be accurate and reliable as of the publication date of this document.
-However, VIA Technologies assume no responsibility for any errors in this document, Furthermore, VIA Technologies assume no reponsibility for the use or misuse of the information of this document and for any patent infringements that may arise from the use of this document.
+However, VIA Technologies assumes no responsibility for the use or misuse of the information in this document and for any patent infringements that may arise from the use of this document.
 The information and product specifications within this document are subject to change at any time, without notice and without obligation to notify any person of such change.